Tumble RFC: International players

-Gareth Davies (rugby player, born 1955) the former Cardiff, Wales and British Lions outside half of the late 70's early 80's and former Welsh Rugby Union chairman was born in Tumble and represented the club before moving into the first class game, briefly with Llanelli RFC before switching to the Arms Park.
+Gareth Davies (rugby union, born 1955) the former Cardiff, Wales and British Lions outside half of the late 70's early 80's and former Welsh Rugby Union chairman was born in Tumble and represented the club before moving into the first class game, briefly with Llanelli RFC before switching to the Arms Park.
 Davies would later become a successful administrator acting as chief executive of Cardiff RFC in the 1990s before returning to the game in the same role with the Dragons in 2012.
 In 2014 Davies was elected as chairman of the Welsh Rugby Union, a role he carried out for two terms finishing in 2020.

 One of the leading lights of Tumble's 1980's domination of West Wales rugby was full back Wynford Lewis.
 Before returning to his home village club in the early 1980s Wynford had enjoyed a successful first-class career with Aberavon RFC from where he gained a Wales B cap in 1980.
 Despite his consistent form Lewis has the misfortune of playing in the same position as the great JPR Williams otherwise he would have likely won a full Welsh Cap.
 Following his playing career Lewis coached the club's successful Youth team for many seasons during the 1990s.

 Another notable former player is Richard Rees the former Neath, Newport, Swansea, Scarlets and Wales wing.
 After graduating from the Youth team Rees quickly established himself as a powerful and quick winger with the first team before moving to Neath and then Newport.
 Rees had a long and distinguished career with Swansea RFC from where he gained his only Welsh cap against Zimbabwae in 1998.
-Rees returned to Tumble RFC to finish his career as player / coach in 2006.
+Rees returned to Tumble RFC to finish his career as player/coach in 2006.

-Dwayne Peel the former Llanelli Scarlets, Sale Sharks, Bristol, Wales and British Lions scrum half, who is now attack coach at the Irish province Ulster is the son of former Magpie Dennis Peel and came through the club's junior system before moving to Llanelli RFC.
-Before being overtaken by Mike Phillips, Peel was Wales' most capped scrum half on 76 caps.
+Dwayne Peel, the former Scarlets, Sale Sharks, Bristol, Wales and British Lions scrum-half, who is now head coach of the Scarlets, is the son of former Magpie Dennis Peel and came through the club's junior system before moving to Llanelli RFC.
+Before being overtaken by Mike Phillips, Peel was Wales' most capped scrum-half on 76 caps.